QuickRelease/django-db-readonly/README.rst

         },
     }

+However this will be reset on every reload of the development server - not ideal.
+Long term we should look at DB_READ_ONLY_DATABASES and creating a Database Router.
+This whoel thing isn't an issue for production where we use the Cache Session Backend and the Cache is a Redis instance (i.e. not just saved to the DB).

 You may also need to update the signal which updates the last_login attribute by adding this (for example in your CustomUser models.py)::

     from django.utils import timezone